craigyjp/PolyKit-DUO-polyphonic-synthesizer/README.md

 - MIDI channel should be set by the programmer, currently the midi router on the rear can change the midi channel.

-- Add external filter in and maybe a gate and CV for filter one only.
+- Add aftertouch to filter and LFO etc

-- Add a midi input light, currently I only have gate lights.

 ## The source of the inspiration for these modifications and acknowledgements